-- 1. Concerns: Defined as any issue about which there is an interest, an uncertainty or an apprehension relevant to VOALA Head Start/Early Head Start program. - 2.
-Problems: Defined as any issue about which there is a question raised for injury, consideration or solution relevant to the VOALA Head Start/Early Head Start program. - 3.
-Complaints: Defined as a formal written allegation against a person or organization relevant to the VOALA Head Start/Early Head Start Program.
+- 1. Concerns: Defined as any issue about which there is an interest, an uncertainty or an apprehension relevant to VOALA HS/EHS and CSPP programs. - 2.
+Problems: Defined as any issue about which there is a question raised for injury, consideration or solution relevant to the VOALA HS/EHS and CSPP programs.

+3. Complaints: Defined as a formal written allegation against a person or organization relevant to the VOALA HS/EHS and CSPP Programs.